Yash-0223/Yash-0223/README.md

         </span>
       </span></animated-image></p>

- - :eyes: Looking forward to progress in Data Analytics field.</b>
+ - :eyes: Looking forward to progress in the field of Data Science.</b>
  - ✨ Earned Gold Badge in Python at HackerRank.
  - ✨ Earned 5 Stars in SQL at HackerRank.
- - ✨ Got awarded with Gold Medal by Governor of Uttar Pradesh for extraordinary performance during Graduation at the University.
+ - ✨ Got awarded with Gold Medal by Governor of Uttar Pradesh for Extraordinary performance during Graduation at the University.
- - ✨ Worked as Operations Analyst at Startek - Aegis Pvt.
-Ltd for 2 years and 4 months.
+ - ✨ Worked as Operations Analyst at StarTek - Aegis Pvt.
+Ltd. for 2 years and 4 months.

  - :telescope: I’m currently working on <b> Machine Learning skills.</b>